Zaid-Ajaj/Fable.Remoting/src/logging.md

 [Suave.SerilogExtensions](https://github.com/Zaid-Ajaj/Suave.SerilogExtensions) contains many configuration options that you might want to check out.

 ## Using logger from remoting functions
 Ofcourse, we don't want to just log the http requests and responses but we also want to log application specific and custom logs.
-To use Serilog from the remote functions, you need to access to `HttpContext` and call `httpContext.Logger()` to get a contexual logger you can log events from.
+To use Serilog from the remote functions, you need to [Access to `HttpContext`](request-context.md) and call `httpContext.Logger()` to get a contexual logger you can log events from.

 > Logger() is an extension method provided from Suave.SerilogExtensions